Losant/losant-docs/docs/experiences/walkthrough/part1.md

 ![Add Route](/images/experiences/walkthrough/part-1/add-route.png "Add Route")

 Click the `Experience` tab on the application menu to manage your application's Experience.
-First-time users will be presented with a guide that will automatically create a basic API.
-This guide will use some of the auto-generated endpoints, specifically `/auth`, so it's recommended to keep them for now.
+First-time users will be presented with a wizard that will automatically create a basic example experience.
+This guide will not use any of those auto generated resources, so it's recommended that you skip the bootsrap for now.

-On the Experience overview page, you'll see an `Add` button in the top right corner of the endpoints list.
+Click the `Endpoints` option in the `Experience` menu.
+On the Endpoints page, you'll see an `Add` button in the top right corner of the endpoints list.
 Click `Add` to create the new endpoint for user registration.

 ![POST users endpoint](/images/experiences/walkthrough/part-1/endpoint-post-users.png "POST users endpoint")